juju/docs/src/en/getting-started.md

 # Getting started with Juju

+??????
+Blurb about what Juju is ??????
 Juju works with public clouds, private clouds, MAAS, and LXD.

 A central Juju machine, the controller, processes all of the events that occur between the Juju client and the workload machines.
 The instructions on this page will show you how to get started with Juju by using the online-hosted JAAS (Juju as a Service) controller.

+Using JAAS does not preclude the use of the traditional command line client for managing Juju.
+Anything you do in JAAS is transparent to the Juju client, and vice versa.
+We'll provide instructions for doing so along with a crash course on client usage.

-A good alternative method for learning about Juju is to use it with local LXD containers.
-See tutorial [Using Juju locally (LXD)][tutorial-lxd].
+An alternative method for learning about Juju is to run it alongside LXD containers (see tutorial [Using Juju locally (LXD)][tutorial-lxd]).

 ## JAAS